India picks private banker KV Kamath as first BRICS bank head

 “Kamath has been appointed as the head of the BRICS bank, the appointment will become effective when he becomes free from his current assignments,” Mehrishi told reporters in New Delhi.

-He is also non-executive chairman of India’s second-biggest software services exporter Infosys.
+He is also non-executive chairman of India’s second-biggest software services exporter Infosys (INFY.NS).

-A spokeswoman for China’s Foreign Ministry said on Tuesday that Beijing welcomed and “fully supported” the appointment.

 Atul Tiwari, a senior official in Prime Minister Narendra Modi’s office, said India has conveyed the decision to nominate Kamath for the BRICS bank presidency to partner countries.